Master of Arts in International Relations

 Scholarships and Grants

 The Political Science department normally awards a small number of non-renewable scholarships to students in the MAIR program.
 The Dean’s Merit scholarships generally range from $5,000 to $10,000 and the Irving Salomon Awards generally range from $300 to $500.
 Both are awarded based on academic achievement and promise.
 Continuing students are evaluated based on their performance in the program and the rigor of their chosen coursework.
 Entering students are evaluated based on the overall quality of their admission application.
 Prospective students whose application packet is not complete by the priority deadlines (March 1 for fall, October 1 for spring) will normally not be considered for merit awards in their first semester.
 Entering students will be notified of scholarship awards with their letters of admission.
 Continuing students are generally notified of their awards before the beginning of the semester.
-Many USD graduate students in the College receive “graduate grants” of $325 per unit (for a total of up to $10,000 for the 30 unit program) as long as they have completed a FAFSA, are enrolled in at least six units per semester; and determined to be eligible by the USD financial aid office.
-All military students both active duty and retired are automatically awarded scholarships of around $200 per unit (15% of tuition), no matter what their course load.
+Graduate students that are enrolled at least half time (4.5 units) and apply for financial aid by submitting the Free Application for Federal Student Aid (FAFSA) to USD are eligible for Federal Direct Unsubsidized and Graduate PLUS loans.
+These loans have a fixed rate that is established annually by the federal government.
+The maximum amount of a Federal Direct Unsubsidized loan is $20,500 per academic year.
+Financial Aid Awards will become available after a student has submitted a FAFSA and been admitted.
+Directions for applying for the loans will be available on every student’s MySanDiego portal.
+Students that intend to enroll during Intersession and/or Summer session can apply for financial aid by submitting the FAFSA and the Supplemental Financial Aid Application that becomes available in October for Intersession and February for Summer.

 Requirements for Admission